aroario2003/cram/README.md

 ### Code Duplication Side Effect

 Because of the multi-platform nature of this application, their is quite a bit of code duplication in multiple functions throughout.
-However, this is absolutely because functions will return different types depending on the operating system and therefore must be duplicated for the platforms supported.
+However, this is absolutely necessary because functions will return different types depending on the operating system and therefore must be duplicated for the platforms supported.

 ## What is dbsock?